-To implement this the process is cloned before the event is processed so that the state of the physical process is not influenced by the incoming message.
-The new "version 2" of physical process B is prevented from the misconception that Aprocessed the message.
+A processed the message.
 In this scenario the send set is $\{1\}$ because the set contains version 1 of virtual senders mapped to physical process P_A^1 .
-The receive set is $\{1, 2\}$ since both version 1 and version 2 map to the physical receiver P_B^1 .
+The receive set is $\{1,2\}$ since both version 1 and version 2 map to the physical receiver P_B^1 .

 Cloning occurs when the physical receiver maps to a virtual version not included in the virtual send set.
 Note that this case also includes the sending of a message to a receiver that has not yet been cloned (i.e. it is sent from a version number that is higher than the physical receiver).
-This case is illustrated in Figure 9).
+This case is illustrated in Figure 9.
 P_A^2 sends a message to P_B^2 , but P_B^2 does not exist.
 So, P_B^2 is cloned from the process that contains the virtual logical processes mapped to the receiver (i.e. P_B^1).

 Timely cloning of logical processes prevents receivers from being influenced by messages from versions not contained in the receive set.
 This is achieved by physically cloning processes and changing the mapping between virtual and physical processes.
 The physical logical process that receives the message computes a set called VPsMoveToClone to determine if it needs to be cloned.
 This set contains the virtual logical processes that should be prevented from being affected by the message.
-If the set is non-empty a new physical logical process is cloned.
-The new physical process is assigned the same version number as the lowest virtual LP in VPsMoveToClone and these virtual LPs are moved to the new cloned process.
-To accommodate the second case of cloning a set called VPsRequested is defined.
+If the set is non-empty, a new physical logical process is cloned.
+The new physical process is assigned the same version number as the lowest virtual LP in VPsMoveToClone and these virtual LPs, are moved to the new cloned process.
+To accommodate the second case of cloning, a set called VPsRequested is defined.
 This set points to the virtual LPs that should be influenced by the message.
 If the version number of the physical receiver is not in this set, then these LPs are assigned to the VPsMoveToClone set.
 The algorithm used to determine process cloning is listed below:

 - (1) get VSendSet from message

 - (2) get VRcvSet from local state

 - (3) $VPsUnaffected = \overline{VSendSet} \cap VRcvSet$

 - (4) VPsMoveToClone = VPsUnaffected

+(7) if (VPsMoveToClone \ll) then

 - (5) $VPsRequested = VSendSet \cap VRcvSet$

-- (6) if (!
-(PhysicalReceiver \cap VPsRequested)) then VPsMoveToClone = VPsRequested
+- (6) $if (!
+(PhysicalReceiver \cap VPsRequested)) then$

+- VPsMoveToClone = VPsRequested

-- (7) if (VPsMoveToClone $<> \emptyset$) then Cloned Physical LP \leftarrow lowest(VPsMoveToClone)
+Cloned Physical LP ← lowest(VPsMoveToClone)